Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 console.log(`✅ Transaction completed!
 Signature is ${signature}`)
 ```

-### 3. Run the ping client and check the Solana explorer
+### 3. Run the ping client and check Solana Explorer

 Now run the code with the following command: